dbochicchio/vera-VirtualDevices/README.md

 In order to configure a device, you must specify its remote HTTP endpoints.
 Those vary depending on the device capabilities, so search for the corresponding API.
 As with any HTTP device, a static IP is recommended.
 Check your device or router for instruction on how to do that.

 ### Master Devices vs legacy mode (version 2.0+)
-If you're running the plug-in on OpenLuup, chooosing between an indipendent device (legacy mode) configuration or a master/children configuration doesn't really matter.
+If you're running the plug-in on openLuup, chooosing between an indipendent device (legacy mode) configuration or a master/children configuration doesn't really matter.
 On Vera luup engine, instead, a master/children configuration will save memory (this could be a lot of memory, depending on how many devices you have).
 If you've already created your devices with a previous version, choose one as the master (it doesn't matter which one), and get its ID.
 Be sure to use the new D_Virtual*.xml files as device_json.
 Go to every device you want to adopt as children, and